marekhudyma/marekhudyma.github.io/_posts/2021-07-01-audit-log-with-database.md

 </figure>

 # Introduction
-In this article I will present the idea of audit log and how can we implement in the application and database level using Java and PostgreSQL.
+In this article, I will present the idea of an audit log and how we can implement it in the application and database level using Java and PostgreSQL.

-# What is audit log
+# What is an audit log
 An audit log, also known as an audit trail, is a chronological set of records that provides documentary evidence.

-[Martin Fowler gives](https://martinfowler.com/eaaDev/AuditLog.html) a definition of audit log:
+[Martin Fowler gives](https://martinfowler.com/eaaDev/AuditLog.html) a definition of an audit log:
 ```
 An audit log is the simplest, yet also one of the most effective forms of tracking temporal information.
 The idea is that any time something significant happens you write some record indicating what happened and when it happened.